 - A Statement of Purpose (1,000-2,000 words) addressing such topics as your view of leadership, ability to create followers, propensity to take risks, evidence of a purposeful research agenda, perseverance and demonstrated achievements, future career and life objectives, and reasons for pursuing a PhD program, emailed to email@example.com.

 - Scores from the Graduate Record Examination (General Test: verbal reasoning, quantitative reasoning, and analytical writing sections).
 The GRE must have been taken within the last five years.
 For more information about testing, please click here.

 - Your professional CV or resume emailed to firstname.lastname@example.org.

 - (Optional) If your baccalaureate or master's degree GPA is lower than 3.0 or you're seeking an exception to our GRE or TOEFL test requirements, please fill out this Exception Request Form and email it to email@example.com.

 A personal interview with the program director is required for all qualified applicants.

 A writing sample and/or critical thinking assessment may be assigned to a candidate before potential admission at the discretion of the program director

-Pepperdine students who are enrolled status in the EdD programs or Pepperdine alumni of the program who have graduated in the last seven years may transfer up to 39 units of courses taken in the EdD program to the PhD in Global Leadership and Change program.
-The final decision of transfer is recommended in conjunction with a committee appointed by the program director which includes committee members and the director of student success or designee.
+Current GSEP EdD students, and EdD alumni who have graduated in the last seven years, may transfer up to 39 EdD units to the PhD in Global Leadership and Change program.
+The final decision of transfer is recommended in conjunction with a committee appointed by the program director which includes committee members and the director of student success, or designee.
 This committee will make the final recommendation to the Admission Office based upon analysis of official transcripts, syllabi, and other relevant material submitted by the candidate.